Go Ad-Free

 logoThe People's Perspective on Medicine

-Do you get your medicines delivered?
+Is your medicines delivered?
 Many insurance companies require people to get their drugs through the mail.
-Are there concerns about cold temperature?
+What about cold weather shipping?

 Q. In early 2015, the VA Hospital sent my EpiPens via USPS.
 They landed in my mailbox on a day that was 34 degrees out.
 I was not at home when they arrived, and I got home about four hours after the mail is usually delivered.